-District EstNbr EstName MOI# Date Status Description 40 P7091 Pilgrim's Pride Corporation SBF481907 2407G 2016-07-07 Finalized On 07 06 2016 at approximately 1548 hours, (b)(6) observed birds to be covered in a dark colored material, similar to caked dirt and/or litter.
+District EstNbr EstName MOI# Date Status Description 10 P7091 Pilgrim's Pride Corporation SBF481907 2407G 2016-07-07 Finalized On 07 06 2016 at approximately 1548 hours, (b)(6) observed birds to be covered in a dark colored material, similar to caked dirt and/or litter.
 The birds were also open mouth breathing and showing signs of heat stress.
 There were several DOAs on the truck parked at the dock (Trailer ending with #2777). (b)(6) spoke with (b)(6) and (b)(6) concerning the conditions of the birds.
 The grower was (b)(4) for the entire shift.
 At approximately 1930 hours while observing conditions in the Live Hang area, a large number of DOAs were observed to be presented for slaughter.
 There were approximately 40 DOAs on the floor in the Live Hang area (in two piles), and the hangers were steadily piling dead birds on the floor for disposal.
-Live Hang operations were stopped temporarily to allow the individuals sorting and disposing of the birds to maintain control of the process (the DOA container was full and needed to be replaced). (b)(6) spoke with (b)(6) spoke with (b)(6) spoke with (b)(6) several days.
-She walked the plant-side holding area with (b)(6) and (b)(6) for and (b)(6) discussed the lack of fan-blown air when standing directly in front of the staged trailers. (b)(6) discussed the lack of fan-blown air when standing directly in front of the staged trailers. (b)(6) material for the bird dumper.
-In addition, (b)(6) asked if modification could be made to create a positive air flow through the area.
+Live Hang operations were stopped temporarily to allow the individuals sorting and disposing of the birds to maintain control of the process (the DOA container was full and needed to be replaced). (b)(6) concerning the concerns with heat stress and DOAs over the past several days.
+She walked the plant-side holding area with (b)(6) and (b)(6) there is concern that the airflow in this area is not sufficient to minimize heat stress during periods of extreme weather conditions (such as those associated with substantial heat).
+While in the area, (b)(6) that he'd spoke with (b)(6) concerning a method to improve the airflow from several fans in the live holding area.
+He stated the belts were loose on two fans in the holding area.
+He stated the belts were loose on two fans in the holding area to the right of the bird dumper.
+In addition, (b)(6) concerning a method to improve the airflow from several fans in the live holding area.
+He stated the belts were loose on two fans in the holding area to the right of the bird dumper.
 In addition, review of the Back Dock Report for N/s indicates the latter cage may have been overfilled.
 The establishment stated during an exit meeting the number of birds per cage would be reduced to approximately 16 birds or less during periods of high heat.
 The establishment is

 District EstNbr EstName MOI# Date Status Description reminded in addition to the regulations found in 9CFR 381.65(b.
 FSIS encourages establishments to develop and implement a systematic approach to ensuring poultry presented for slaughter are treated in a manner that minimizes excitement, discomfort, and accidental injury.
 The initial component of the approach is to assess the areas where handling problems may occur.
 Establishments should periodically evaluate their handling methods to ensure that their employees are treating animals in a manner that minimizes injury, excitement and discomfort prior to slaughter and that their methods ensure all poultry are slaughtered in accordance with 9 CFR381.65 (b).
 Copies of this Memorandum of Interview (MOI) will be distributed to the establishment, inspection file and District Veterinary Medical Specialist per FSIS Directive 6100.3.
-Documented by (b)(6)
+Documented by((b)(6)